csc-training/da-with-r/4_StartingWithData/1_StartingWithData.md

           feel = c("furry", "squishy", "spiny"),
           weight = c(45, 8 1.1, 0.8)
           )

+# missing quotations around the names of the animals
+# missing entry in the feel column (one of the furry animals)
+# missing one comma in the weight column
 ```

 2. Can you predict the class for each of the columns in the following example?
 Check your guesses using `str(country_climate)`: